 We grabbed a tuk tuk from the centre of town to the Pedro Tea Estate for Rs300.
 Alternatively, you could catch a Ragalla-bound bus (Rs 15) from the main bus station in Nuwara Eliya.
 In our opinion the bus journeys were always an experience in themselves but we planned our trip on the day of a local festival and the buses were not running as normal.

-The best way to see the waterfall is to walk to it.
+The best way to see the Lover’s Leap Waterfall is to walk to it.
 It is up a gravelly path and through some pretty, rural countryside, so walking pace is perfect to take it all in.
 The uphill path isn’t too steep or strenuous and should take around 40 minutes.

 Hire a bike from town (there are several obvious bike hire shops) and cycle there.
 You will have to cycle along a main (ish) road for some of the journey, and the gravelly path up to the waterfall may make the cycle a little tricky at times, but you will certainly get there faster than walking.